-So how do you choose which channels are the right fit for your business?
 Let's discuss the conversational channels CM.com's cloud-based Business Messaging API currently covers.

 With 2 billion users, WhatsApp is one of the most popular messaging channels on the planet.
 WhatsApp Business API allows you to interact seamlessly with your customers in real-time whilst using the rich media features that the channel provides.